 Carol E. Torgan, Ph.D., FACSM

 Carol is an award-winning health strategist and educator with over 15 years experience in public health and medicine.
-Currently she brings her expertise to the Office of the Director at the National Institutes of Health (NIH), where she covers emerging health and science issues, develops content and outreach strategies, and translates the health and medical sciences into understandable and actionable steps for the general public and for health professionals.
+Currently she brings her expertise to the National Institutes of Health (NIH), where she covers emerging health and science issues, develops content and outreach strategies, and translates the health and medical sciences into understandable and actionable steps for the general public and for health professionals.

 Dr. Torgan has published extensively in peer-reviewed scientific journals as well as written health columns and feature articles for the general public.
 She routinely lectures at professional meetings and to community groups.
-She served as a member of the National Institutes of Health Speakers’ Bureau and currently serves as a media representative for the American College of Sports Medicine and as an expert medical reviewer for Health News Review.
+She served as a member of the National Institutes of Health Speakers’ Bureau and as an expert medical reviewer for Health News Review.
+She currently serves as a media representative for the American College of Sports Medicine.

 Carol received her undergraduate degree from the University of Washington, her M.S. degree from the University of Massachusetts at Amherst, and her Ph.D. degree in Kinesiology from the University of Texas.
 Dr. Torgan was a Research Associate and Assistant Research Professor in the Division of Cardiology at Duke University Medical Center’s Department of Medicine in North Carolina.
 While at Duke she developed and co-wrote grants resulting in multimillion-dollar funding from NIH and NASA and mentored and taught high school, graduate and medical students.